isinsukatircioglu/LETITIA-LesionTracking/README.md

 @article{lesionlocator2025,
-  title={LesionLocator: Zero-Shot Universal Tumor Segmentation and Tracking in 3D Whole-Body Imaging}, author={Maximilian Rokuss and Yannick Kirchhoff and Seval Akbal and Balint Kovacs and Saikat Roy and Constantin Ulrich and Tassilo Wald and Lukas T. Rotkopf and Heinz-Peter Schlemmer and Klaus Maier-Hein}, year={2025}
+  title={LesionLocator: Zero-Shot Universal Tumor Segmentation and Tracking in 3D Whole-Body Imaging}, author={Maximilian Rokuss and Yannick Kirchhoff and Seval Akbal and Balint Kovacs and Saikat Roy and Constantin Ulrich and Tassilo Wald and Lukas T. Rotkopf and Heinz-Peter Schlemmer and Klaus Maier-Hein}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2025}
 }
 ```